snotbubble/fulltardie4/README.md

 - compact ui for phone
 - expanded forecasting capabilities

+# status
+- work in progress (see todo below).
+- usable for forecasting, saves and loads, but without any safety; you can crash it without too much effort, eg: deleting all items, blank names, etc..
+- calendar is non-interactive as of writing.
+- touch interaction for pinephone not implemented yet.

 # TODO
 - [ ] find cause of random startup graphics error on pinephone
 - [ ] implement touch interaction with cairo drawingarea